In order to ensure that your submission is eligible please read the FAQs below.

 - Details of outlet of publication: type of media, name, frequency, country/geographical area covered, reach/audience figure

-8. Why do I need to submit a 300 words synopsis/pitch for the production of a further story?
+8. Why do I need to write and submit a 300 words synopsis/pitch for the production of a further story?

 9. In which countries do eligible journalists and/or media need to be based?